 WordPress is developed based on themes and plugin architecture.
 This makes the WordPress #1 choice for any web developer and even a noob.
-The plugins unlock all the barriers to use WordPress at the full extent and also mold per needs.
+The plugins unlock all the barriers to use WordPress to the full extent and also mold per needs.

 Most of the plugins available in the repository are Freemium.
 This means you can use certain features for free.
 However, if you need any advanced options, you may need to upgrade and buy a premium version.

-It’s is strongly recommended to keep the Plugins at the limit, and install only those are absolutely required.
-If there are any plugins that you no longer need, just deactivate and delete from the WordPress blog.
+It’s is strongly recommended to keep the Plugins at the limit, and install only those that are absolutely required.
+If there are any plugins that you no longer need, just deactivate and delete it from the WordPress blog.

 WordPress Basic Plugins

 These are some of my personal basic WordPress Plugins that I think will be useful for everyone.